 Managing chronic back pain is equally challenging for the patients and the doctors.
 Unfortunately, the condition is a prevalent problem worldwide, affecting more than 80% of adults at any point in their lifetime.

 Many factors can result in back pain.
-Sometimes it could result from heavy lifting or accidents.
+Sometimes, it could result from heavy lifting or accidents.
 Other times, it could come with other health conditions, such as arthritis, osteoporosis, scoliosis, etc.

 Back pain varies in intensity and causes.
-It typically builds up gradually after a muscle strain, injury, or trauma.
+It builds up gradually after a muscle strain, injury, or trauma.
 However, it can start as a sharp and unbearable pain that makes your life miserable.
 In some cases, the doctor directly opts for back surgery to treat the pain, but it’s also possible to treat it with nonsurgical methods.

 Spinal manipulation, acupuncture, lifestyle modifications, and many home remedies are the best back surgery alternatives.
 They can not only help you manage pain but also delay the surgery.
-Here are 10 effective back surgery alternatives you must consider before going under the knife:
+Here are ten effective back surgery alternatives you must consider before going under the knife:

 1. Spinal Manipulation